-Metal Shutter House
+The Shutter House

-The moveable perforated slats are an essential part of the Metal Shutter House and are a direct result of creative thinking and collaboration between architectural design team and CornellCookson.
+The movable perforated slats are an essential part of the Shutter House and are a direct result of creative thinking and collaboration between architectural design team and CornellCookson.

 Nestled between high-end art galleries and mixed-use developments stands The Metal Shutter House.
 Located in New York City’s West Chelsea neighborhood, it was the first new residential building in the United States from Japanese starchitect, Shigeru Ban.
 World renowned for his use of sustainable materials and unique façades, Ban set out to create a spacious condominium complex with a dynamic exterior.
 Industrial and chic, it looks completely at home in the area, and offers residents unsurpassed flexibility in the form of movable perforated shutters.